 Of course, if you want something even more affordable, we've also got the best TVs under £500.
-And, of course, sometimes more expensive TVs will drop under £1000 during a sale – keep your eye on our list of the best TV deals.
+And, sometimes more expensive TVs will drop under £1000 during a sale – keep your eye on our list of the best TV deals.

 - The best TVs for gaming: top TVs ready for PS5 and Xbox Series X